 We constantly work to improve our programme

-Students from outside of the UK help form a global community here at Queen Mary.
-For detailed country specific entry requirements please visit the International section of the QMUL website.
+Students from outside of the UK help form a global community here at QMUL.
+For detailed country-specific entry requirements please visit the International section of the QMUL website.
 If your first language is not English, you must provide evidence of your English language proficiency.
 Non-native English speakers are required to have minimum of IELTS 6.5 or equivalent.
-Find details on our English language entry requirements here.
+Find out more about our English language entry requirements.
+If you have not achieved the required English language level yet, you may be eligible to take a Pre-sessional English course, or continue to take English language tests in your country to reach the level needed.
+Visit: www.sllf.qmul.ac.uk/language-centre/presessionals

 Learning and teaching